 Yes, you will need to have medical coverage.
 We require that students have at least $100,000 of emergency evacuation coverage, some level of international medical coverage and coverage for scuba diving programs that includes diving.
 We also strongly recommend purchasing a policy that includes tuition protection in the event that you have to cancel your trip for an unforeseen reason.

-Yes, Broadreach has worked with Trip Mate for the last several years to provide families with a link to comprehensive tuition protection and international medical coverage policies through Trip Mate.
+Yes, Broadreach has worked with Trip Mate for the last several years to provide families with a link to tuition protection and international medical coverage policies through Trip Mate.
 We feel they do a great job of supporting our families when unplanned events happen.
 Broadreach will provide you with these options at the time of enrollment or afterward, and you are also welcome to choose your own policy.
 There are several different options through Trip Mate:

-Trip Mate Tuition Protection and Travel Insurance with Cancel for ANY Reason (purchased within 14 days of first payment; trip must be canceled at least 2 days prior to departure): Includes required program medical coverage (including a waiver for pre-existing conditions if purchased within 14 days of the first payment and if the student is medically able to travel at the time of purchase) and tuition protection (including “cancel for any reason coverage”).
+Trip Mate Tuition Protection and Travel Insurance with Cancel for ANY Reason (If purchased within 14 days of first payment; trip must be canceled at least 2 days prior to departure): Includes required program medical coverage (including a waiver for pre-existing conditions if purchased within 14 days of the first payment and if the student is medically able to travel at the time of purchase) and tuition protection (including “cancel for any reason coverage”).
 Cancel for any reason coverage is not available to NY families, but NY families are still eligible for up to 100% covered reason cancellation.
-Please see the policy itself to verify your exact coverage.
-This is the policy that we recommend for the most complete coverage.
+Please see the plan itself to verify your exact coverage.
+This is the plan that we recommend for the most complete coverage.

 Trip Mate Tuition Protection and Travel Insurance (purchased at least one week before travel): Includes required medical coverage and covered reason tuition protection.
 If you don’t choose coverage within the first 2 weeks, we recommend this policy as it provides coverage to you both before and on the program for covered reasons.

-Trip Mate Travel Insurance: This basic policy covers the student for the basics that Broadreach requires and is the least expensive policy.
-This policy does not cover tuition leading up to the program departure.
+Trip Mate Travel Insurance: This basic plan covers the student for the basics that Broadreach requires and is the least expensive plan.
+This plan does not cover tuition leading up to the program departure.